 - There is an interest cost of £44m.
 This is broadly three years of compound interest at 4.8% p.a. applied to the previous valuation deficit of £292m (and can be thought of as the investment return that would have been achieved on the extra assets the Fund would have held if fully funded). - Investment returns being higher than expected since 2013 lead to a gain of £22m.
-This is roughly the difference between the actual three-year return (19.6%) and expected three-year return (15.1%) applied to the Whole Fund assets from the previous valuation of £461m, with a further allowance made for cashflows during the period. - The membership experience of the Fund has differed to the assumptions made at the 2013 valuation leading to gain of £27m.
+This is roughly the difference between the actual three-year return (19.6%) and expected three-year return (15.1%) applied to the Whole Fund assets from the previous valuation of £461m, with a further allowance made for cashflows during the period. - Employers have contributed £37m towards reducing the deficit. - The membership experience of the Fund has differed to the assumptions made at the 2013 valuation leading to gain of £27m.
 The table below summarises the significant factors that underlie these differences: